 Combats Cellular Aging

-There are certain proteins that play an important role in human lifespan and healthy aging known as FOX03 proteins, which have been called the “longevity gene” for good reason.
-FOX03s regulate genes that combat cellular aging, and keep important proteins, DNA, and lipids healthy while protecting stem cell function.
+Certain proteins play an important role in human lifespan and healthy aging, known as FOX03 proteins, which have been called the “longevity gene” for a good reason.
+FOX03s regulate genes that combat cellular aging and keep important proteins, DNA, and lipids healthy while protecting stem cell function.

 FOX03s can also help repress tumors, repair DNA, and maintain a healthy immune system.